All Episodes

 What else were we doing?

-We were wiping out the costumanis of the world, and we were wiping out um Iranian proxies and other terrorists related to Iran's IRGC in Yemen and around Somalia, in Iraq.
+We were wiping out the Costume Soleimanis of the world, and we were wiping out Iranian proxies and other terrorists related to Iran's IRGC in Yemen, in around Somalia, in Iraq.

-So we were sort of taking them on around the world around the uh region, and that's what you have to do with in Iran.
+So we were sort of taking them on around the region.

-But they then said, okay, well, we're gonna march ahead with a nuclear program that gets us to a nuclear weapon.
+But they then said, okay, well, we're going to march ahead with a nuclear program that gets us to a nuclear weapon.

 We just didn't let them.